Our next concert is Bach's St Matthew Passion, with orchestra and soloists.

 Thursday 29 & Friday 30 March 2018

 Bach's Passion continues to move audiences nearly three centuries after it was first heard in St. Thomas's Church in Leipzig, Germany.
 Standing as one of the pillars of Western sacred music, it is at once monumental and intimate, deeply sorrowful and powerful.
 The Passion begins with an immense wave of sound — an opening chorus constructed of an interlocking double choir with a children's chorus soaring over the top — building with intensity and sweeping the listener into the drama.
-English tenor Ian Bostridge is so taken with Bach's music that he has made the role of the Evangelist a staple of his repertoire.
-"I think the St. Matthew Passion is one of the greatest pieces of music in the Western repertory," Bostridge says.
+Bach’s great skill as an artist lay in his ability to write music with supreme power to console, and it is clear that this is what he has achieved with St Matthew Passion.
+English tenor Ian Bostridge is so taken with Bach's music that he has made 'Passion' a staple of his repertoire.
+"I think the St. Matthew Passion is one of the greatest pieces of music in the Western repertory."

 Our songs included: Three beautiful selections from Rachmaninoff's All Night Vigil, Mozart's Lacrimosa, Faure's In Paradisum, a prayer for peace by Karl Jenkins, an original composition by our music director Angela Cook, In Flanders Fields - written for the 2013 Passchendaele commemoration from a soldier's poem, plus Canadian, American, and Samoan songs, poems, readings and more!
 This was a meaningful and lovely concert which marked 99 years since signing the Armistice that ended World War One.